Teaching Students to Create an Online Personal Branding Strategy: Personal Brand Exercise for Students

 How to use Microsoft Social Engagement software to teach social media listening (Post 2 of 2)

+This post may contain affiliate links.
+Please read my disclosure for details.
 This post is part 2 in a two-part series on how I currently teach social media metrics and social listening.
-You can see the previous post, which provided a spreadsheet that I use to empower students to track metrics for the social media accounts they manage in my social media class (2016 syllabus; and all articles about this class).
+You can see the previous post, which provided a spreadsheet that I use to empower students to track metrics for the social media […]

 Continue reading How to use Microsoft Social Engagement software to teach social media listening (Post 2 of 2)